vindolin/sleepy/README.md

 The time to sleep is configurable through the SLEEP_AFTER_MINUTES constant.

 ### Installation

+Clone or unzip this repository into a local directory.

+> [!IMPORTANT]
 This script needs the tool [psshutdown.exe](https://learn.microsoft.com/en-us/sysinternals/downloads/psshutdown) from the Windows Sysinternals suite to put the computer into standby.

 The only python dependency is pynput (for checking keyboard/mouse activity).